shalini0948/hacktoberfest24/CONTRIBUTING.md

 # Contributing to Hacktoberfest24

 We welcome all contributions!
-To ensure a smooth process, please follow these guidelines:
+To ensure a smooth process, please follow these guidelines:-

 ## Code Style
 - Follow consistent naming conventions.